Basawon Singh

-Basawon Singh or Basawan Singh also known as Basawon Sinha, (23 March 1909 – 7 April 1989) was an Indian independence activist and a campaigner for the rights of the underprivileged, industrial labourers and agricultural workers.
+Basawon Singh or Basawan Singh, also known as Basawon Sinha (23 March 1909 – 7 April 1989), was an Indian independence activist and a campaigner for the rights of the underprivileged, and industrial and agricultural workers.

 He spent a total of 18 and a half years in prisons in British India as a consequence of his support for independence and he was committed to democratic socialism.

-Along with Yogendra Shukla, he was a founder member of the Congress Socialist Party in Bihar.
+Along with Yogendra Shukla, he was a founder member of the Congress Socialist Party, a socialist caucus within the Indian National Congress, in Bihar.
 Among his revolutionary colleagues and friends he was called Lambad because of being very tall.

 Early life

-Basawon Singh was born in a poor farming family in Jamalpur (Subhai), Hajipur, Bihar on 23 March 1909.
-An only son, he lost his father at the age of eight.
-He had come from a small farmer's family.
+Basawon Singh was born in Jamalpur (Subhai), Hajipur, Bihar on 23 March 1909 in a poor family.
+An only son, he lost his father at the age of Eight.
+He had come from a small farmer's family Background.
 At the age of ten he ran off to Hajipur to see and hear Mahatma Gandhi.
 A brilliant student, he secured scholarships in both primary and middle schools.
-Thereafter he joined Dighi High School.
+Thereafter, he joined Dighi High School.
 He used to teach older boys for food and lodging.
 His mother sold a bamboo every month for two rupees to meet his other school expenses.

 Singh passed Matriculation Examination with a high first division in 1926 and began studies at G. B. B. College.